Our strategies and campaigns have been seen in:

 Is SEO snake oil?

 SEO.
 The acronym alone is sort of a trigger word for marketing voodoo, where many hear it and it just sounds like nonsense.
 And this makes sense.
-The industry is built upon confusing terminology, and promises that there is no way that any reasonable person could make, like “we guarantee you the number 1 spot in Google for your keyword.”
+The industry is built upon confusing terminology, and promises there is no way that any reasonable person could make, like, “we guarantee you the number one spot in Google for your keyword.”
 Nobody can guarantee that, because nobody, except Google, is Google.

 And because of this, and similar rhetoric, at this point, SEO is basically the snake oil of marketing.

-However, if you rake through the muck that is the industry, you will find that there is a reason why it is a nearly $80 billion industry per year in the United States alone, which is that it’s the preferred marketing channel of most marketers.
+However, if you rake through the muck that is the industry, you will find there is a reason why it is a nearly $80 billion industry per year in the United States alone, which is that it’s the preferred strategy of most marketers.

 Since you are a business and the most successful businesses are numbers driven, can you say that with these numbers, that SEO doesn’t work?

 So, what is SEO, without all the terms?